Common questions about the methodology, data, and what the score means.

 If you want to check the current score of any company you're watching, the dashboard is always live.
 If you believe a company has filed and you haven't received an alert, email us at hello@filingdrift.com.

-Scores are peer-normalized — they measure how unusual a company's language is relative to what every other company in the corpus wrote in the same year.
-When we expand the corpus (adding more companies), the peer baseline changes, and scores are recomputed accordingly.
+Scores are corpus-normalized — they measure how unusual a company's language change is relative to what every other company in the corpus wrote in the same year.
+When we expand the corpus (adding more companies), the corpus baseline changes, and scores are recomputed accordingly.

 The control ceiling (the threshold above which a company is flagged) is also recomputed when the corpus changes, since it's set at the 95th percentile of stable companies in the expanded set.